 The only additional cost associated with Summer Housing is for cable television.
 With the exception of the Duluth Place and Schoeneman Apartments, cable television can be purchased for any location on campus.
 Duluth Place and Schoeneman Apartment residents will need to contact Midcontinent Communications to set up cable television for the summer, should they want it.
 Only one connection per apartment or theme house is allowed.
 Also, please note that the cost of cable television will be split between all room or housemates once requested.

 All students will be contacted via e-mail at the start of each Sumer Housing Session to ask about cable preferences for that session.
 Cable television can be requested any any point during a Summer Housing Session, however the rate will remain the same and no proration will be offered for late additions or early cancelations.

 Please note the following billing details, as they will affect your account during the summer:

-Each summer, we hire Summer Coordinators to assist Residence Life with the oversight of our Summer Conferences and Summer Housing programs.
+Each summer, we hire Summer Coordinators to assist Campus Life with the oversight of our Summer Conferences and Summer Housing programs.
 Please visit Summer Coordinators for more information about the position and to apply.